 Use of Equality information as part of EqIA completion

 Golden rules for effective EqIA completion

 Example Smart Questions Tool: (c) 2020 McKenzie LLP

 Example Checklist for Success (c) 2020 McKenzie LLP:

 We have also recently produced a 22 page document Completing an Equality Analysis a written guide which can be made available to delegates following attendance on a McKenzie training event.

 Recent customers choosing to work with McKenzie in this area include:

-The Law Society, The NHS, The BBC, Ofgem, The Department of Health, The Care Quality Commission, Capita, Aberdeen City Council, Kent County Council, Essex County Council, Portsmouth City Council, Oxford CCG, The National Patient Safety Agency, YMCA England, The General Medical Council, Horsham District Council, Norwich City Council, Symphony Housing Group, Jephson Housing Group, Victory Housing Trust and more.
+The Disclosure and Barring Service, The Law Society, Capita, The National Fire Chiefs Council, Kent Fire and Rescue Service, The NHS, The BBC, Ofgem, The Department of Health, The Care Quality Commission, Tower Hamlets Council, Northwards Housing, Aberdeen City Council, Kent County Council, Leicester County Council, Essex County Council, Portsmouth City Council, Oxford CCG, The National Patient Safety Agency, YMCA England, The General Medical Council, Horsham District Council, Norwich City Council, Symphony Housing Group, Jephson Housing Group, Victory Housing Trust and more.

 Existing McKenzie customers can download our latest EqIA documentation Version 14.0 April 2020.
 Note your password is required to open this document.